cvasilak/katacoda-scenarios/pelion-device-simulator/intro.md

 * Secure connection for a wide range of device classes, including ultra-constrained, constrained, mainstream, rich nodes and gateways.
 * Flexible platform deployment options - from public clouds, like AWS, to on-premise deployments.
-* Complete lifecycle management, from factory provisioning, through secure device onboarding and robust device monitoring and control, to end-of-life device deletion.
+* Complete lifecycle management, from factory provisioning, through secure device onboarding and robust device monitoring and control, to end-of-life device decommission.
 * Secure firmware update services including delta updates suitable for low-bandwidth and mesh-based networks.
 * Support for legacy protocols with the Pelion Edge gateway.
 * Device Management Portal and easy integration with enterprise systems using REST APIs.